 This is all to say, if you want to dig in at Thanksgiving without jolting your body out of ketosis, we've got you covered.
-Here, a complete Thanksgiving menu from all your favorite side dishes to dessert filled with delicious keto Thanksgiving recipes.
+Here, a complete Thanksgiving menu filled with keto Thanksgiving recipes that will cover your favorite side dishes through the dessert course.
 (Looking for vegan Thanksgiving recipes?
 We've got those, too.)

 Creamed greens might not be all that "new," but this keto Thanksgiving recipe version is something you likely haven't tried before.
 Rainbow chard brings color and texture to this cheesy side dish.
 And make no mistake, this recipe is filled with cheese: both cream cheese and Parmesan cheese.
 It's warm and gooey—and does anything else matter?

 Keto Thanksgiving Recipe: Brussels Sprouts with Pancetta, Walnuts, and Orange

 Sautéed on the stove to get those nice crispy edges, this keto Thanksgiving recipe is a flavor bomb thanks to unexpected ingredients such as Granny Smith apple (a keto-approved fruit!), cardamom, and orange zest.
 Oh, and did we mention there's pancetta involved?